kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 lab/VDWLabTestReferenceDocument.pdf/view)

-<a id="orgb4da9c1"></a>
+<a id="org5520968"></a>

-## U<sub>PCR</sub> (Protein to creatinine ratio in urine)
+## U\_PCR (Protein to creatinine ratio in urine)

 Common Name: Urine Protein to Creatinine Ratio (UPCR) Long Name: Protein to creatinine ratio in urine
-Test Type: U<sub>PCR</sub>
+Test Type: U\_PCR
 Panels: N/A
 Equivalent Tests: N/A
 Not Equivalent Tests: 24-Hour Urine Protein; Total Urine Protein
 Indications: To evaluate and monitor kidney function, and to detect kidney damage
 Description: Protein is not normally found in the urine, and urine protein tests detect and/or measure protein being excreted in the urine.
-U<sub>PCR</sub> is one of several different urine protein tests, and involves the amount of protein in a random urine sample measured along with urine creatinine and reported as the ratio of urine protein to creatinine.
+U\_PCR is one of several different urine protein tests, and involves the amount of protein in a random urine sample measured along with urine creatinine and reported as the ratio of urine protein to creatinine.
 Creatinine, a byproduct of muscle metabolism, is normally excreted into the urine at a constant rate.
-When both a urine creatinine and a random urine protein test are performed, the resulting U<sub>PCR</sub> approaches the accuracy of the 24-hour urine protein test.
-Since saving all of the urine for a 24-hour period can be cumbersome for adults and difficult for infants and children, U<sub>PCR</sub> may be substituted for a 24-hour urine protein sample.
+When both a urine creatinine and a random urine protein test are performed, the resulting U\_PCR approaches the accuracy of the 24-hour urine protein test.
+Since saving all of the urine for a 24-hour period can be cumbersome for adults and difficult for infants and children, U\_PCR may be substituted for a 24-hour urine protein sample.
-U<sub>PCR</sub> is used when a child shows evidence of significant and persistent protein in their urine with the dipstick urine test.
+U\_PCR is used when a child shows evidence of significant and persistent protein in their urine with the dipstick urine test.
 It is also utilized to monitor kidney function over time on a patient with known kidney disease or damage.
-A U<sub>CPR</sub> may used as a screen for kidney involvement when a patient is taking a medication that may potentially affect kidney function.
+A U\_CPR may used as a screen for kidney involvement when a patient is taking a medication that may potentially affect kidney function.
 Related Tests: Urinalysis; Albumin; Microalbumin; Protein Electrophoresis; Total Protein; ACR Approximate Reference Range: zero to trace
 Comments: The protein to creatinine ratio is more of a snapshot of how much protein is in the urine at the time the sample is collected.
 Children, and sometimes adults, occasionally have some degree of transient proteinuria without apparent kidney dysfunction and may have a higher excretion of protein into their urine during the day than at night.
-Monitoring by U<sub>PCR</sub> at intervals is conducted to determine if the amount of proteinuria changes over time.
+Monitoring by U\_PCR at intervals is conducted to determine if the amount of proteinuria changes over time.
 Test Method Variance:
 Other: